Encryption Technology and Digital Certificates

 - Browse to any page on American Century Investments' website and your browser requests a Secure Connection.

-- An SSL secure "handshake" occurs between your browser and our site.
+- An secure "handshake" occurs between your browser and our website.

-- American Century Investments presents your browser with a digital certificate, which has been secured by a trusted authority such as RSA Data Security, Inc.
+- American Century Investments presents your browser with a digital certificate, which has been secured by a trusted authority such as Symantec

 - Your browser validates the digital certificate.